bjtucker/varaq/README.md

 Since then I've made few changes, focused on testing and integration.
 So far, they are:
-  * automated tests with BATS
+  * Automated some tests with BATS.
-  * dockerized
+  * Dockerized.
-  * automated builds and testing with Travis-ci.
+  * Automated builds and testing with Travis-ci.

 The project as it was is not according to its specification, but enough of it is implememted that the 99 bottles example runs with a minor